Prospecting for Probate Listings

 These letters offer your market analysis free of charge – and with no obligation.
 They focus on the service you’ll provide regardless of whether they plan to list the property.
 Then they go into your offer to put them in touch with those other necessary service providers.

-One letter is specifically written for executors or heirs who live out of the area - offering your assitance in doing what they can't do long-distance.
-This letter does mention listing but in the context of an offer to oversee the other activitites if the house is listed with you.
+One letter is specifically written for executors or heirs who live out of the area – offering your assistance in doing what they can’t do long-distance.
+This letter does mention listing but in the context of an offer to oversee the other activities if the house is listed with you.